pragma-org/website/src/content/projects/amaru.md

             TODO
 ---

-Amaru aspires to bring an alternative node to operate the Cardano blockchain in order to further increase the decentralisation of the platform while fostering an even more rich open source ecosystem.
+## Build a new fully interoperable block-producing Cardano node.

+One of the core objectives is to achieve a full block-producing Cardano node which can run side-by-side the existing Haskell nodes in a fully interoperable manner.
 The project is ambitious and spans over many areas such as networking, cryptography or language theory.
 It is developed from several parts each covering a different aspect of the node and its surrounding ecosystem.
-One of the core objectives is to achieve a full block-producing Cardano node which can run side-by-side the existing Haskell nodes in a fully interoperable manner.

-Besides, Amaru is also geared towards developer experience and aims at providing easy to grasp interfaces using widely spread technologies such as gRPC while maintaining compatibility with the strong ecosystem of middlewares, such as Ogmios or Oura, that constitutes the backbone of Cardano services.
+Besides, Amaru is also **geared towards developer experience** and aims at providing easy to grasp interfaces using widely spread technologies such as gRPC while maintaining compatibility with the strong ecosystem of middlewares, such as Ogmios or Oura, that constitutes the backbone of Cardano services.